portainer/portainer-docs/docs/v2.0/settings/security.md

 * <b>Disable device mappings for non-administrators</b>: This blocks the ability for users to map host devices into containers.
 Whilst the ability to map devices is generally used for good (eg mapping a GPU into a container), it can equally be used by non-trustworthy authorized users to map a physical storage device into a container.
 It is possible to mount /dev/sda1 into a container, and then from a console of that container, the user would have complete access to the sda1 device without restriction.
 By enabling this feature, Portainer blocks the ability for non-admins to map ANY devices into containers.

 * <b>Disable container capabilities for non-administrators</b>: Enabling the setting will hide the container capabilities tab for non-administrators when they are creating a container.

+* <b>Disable sysctl settings for non-administrators</b>: Enabling this setting will remove ability for non-admin users to use sysctl options.
+Non-admin users will not be able to recreate/duplicate/edit any containers when this setting is toggled on.

 ## :material-note-text: Notes